Introduction

 Scoring

 All the cards have points assigned to them.
 Aces are worth 1 point, face cards are 10 points, and the rest are worth their number.
 The value of bonus points differs by region.
-Here’s a list of other points you can score in Gin Rummy:
+Here’s a list of Gin Rummy scoring systems:

 - Knock Points: The knocking player gets points equal to the difference between knocks and layoffs.
 Let’s say you knocked with 8, and your opponent has 10 deadwood points.
 After laying off, you will get 2 points.